lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    * - Parameter
      - Effect on state estimation
    * - ``truncation_index``
      - Controls how many v-modes are retained.
 Lower values discard more modes.
-Higher values retain more modes (better resolution but more noise sensitivity).
+Higher values retain more modes.
    * - ``used_dofs`` / ``comp_dof_idx``
      - Determines which DOFs participate.
 Changes the dimension of the problem: n_used_dofs → n_vmodes.
 Fewer DOFs = fewer v-modes = simpler estimation.
    * - ``subtract_intrinsics``
-     - When False, the estimator sees the full wavefront including design aberrations.
+     - When True, the state estimator subtracts the intrinsic (design) Zernikes from the measured wavefront error before estimating the DOF state.
-       The OFC then tries to "correct" these, which may not be desirable.
-Set to False only if the intrinsic model is inaccurate.
+       When False, only the ``y2_correction`` is subtracted.
+       Currently set to False.
    * - ``rotation_angle``
      - Rotates the sensor field angles when evaluating the sensitivity matrix, and derotates the measured wavefront errors.
        The v-mode basis itself is constant (computed once at initialization, independent of rotation).